GIA certificated diamonds available on request.

 Heart Shaped Diamond

 Avoid conflict diamonds

 If you are a conscious shopper, you will ask more questions when shopping for diamonds that just about the details of the stone.
-You should inquire if the stones you are admiring with the possibility of purchasing are non-conflict diamonds.
+You should enquire if the stones you are admiring with the possibility of purchasing are non-conflict diamonds.
 The answer you receive should satisfy your mind that these diamonds have not come from a country where the sale of diamonds is used to cause bloodshed and terror for others.

 Non-conflict diamonds do not look any different from other diamonds so there is no way you can identify them by looks alone.
 Conflict diamonds, also called blood diamonds, should be a cause for concern because they come from countries in Africa where they are used to provide financing for wars and military action against innocent people.
 In short rest assured that all the diamonds used in the manufacturing process I supply come from non-conflict sources.